robinhilliard/pipes/README.rst

         >> tuple
     )  # prints ('4', '3', '2', '1', '0')

+The decorator can also be applied to a class to decorate all the methods in that class.

-Normally there should be a small amount of processing overhead on the first time the function is called due to the function being recompiled and cached.
+Normally there should be a small amount of processing overhead on the first time the function is defined due to the function being recompiled.
 If you call the decorator like this: ``@pipes(False)`` you can force a recompile, which may be useful if you are redefining an existing function in the shell.
 Otherwise there should be no difference to the performance of the conventionally nested call code.